-In this chapter, I proceed to the discussion of the second system (deep warp). in the forest-based approach, the bulk of image re-synthesis is accomplished via warping the input image (Figure 4.1).
-The task of the network is therefore t predict the warping field.
-This field is predicted in two stages in a coarse-to-fine manner, where the decisions at the fine scale are informed by the coarse stage result.
-Beyond coarse-to-fine warping, the photorealism of the result is improved by performing pixel-wise correction of the brightnes, where the amount of correction is again predicted by the network (Figure 4.4).
-All the operations outlined above are implemented in a single feed-forward architecture and are trained jointly end-to-end.
+In this chapter, I proceed to the discussion of the second system (deep warp).
+As in the forest-based approach, the bulk of image re-synthesis is accomplished via warping the input image (Figure 4.1).
+The task of the network is therefore the prediction of the warping field.
+This field is predicted in two stages in a coarse-to-fine manner, where the decisions at the fine scale are being informed by the result of the coarse stage.
+Beyond coarse-to-fine warping, the photorealism of the result is improved by performing pixel-wise correction of the brightness where the amount of correction is again predicted by the network (Figure 4.4).
+All operations outlined above are implemented in a single feed-forward architecture and are trained jointly end-to-end.

-Unlike the warping flow forest system, the deep warp system is trained on pairs of images corresponding to the eye appearance before and after redirection by different angles.
+Unlike the warping flow forest system, the deep warp system is trained on pairs of images corresponding to eye appearance before and after the redirection by different angles.
 The redirection angle serves as an additional input parameter that is provided both during training and at test time.
-A significant share of the work presented in this chapter was done by my collaborator Yaroslav Ganin.
-My personal contributions include the experimental setup and data preparation for the Deep Warp approaches, comparison of the Deep Warp and forest-based approaches, and setup and implementation of the user study.
+A significant amount of the work, presented in this chapter, was done by my collaborator Yaroslav Ganin.
+The personal contributions of the thesis author are the experimental setup and the data preparation for the Deep Warp approaches, the comparison of the Deep Warp approach and the forest-based approach, the setup and the implementation of the user study.